Eyasluna/Deep_Learning_Nanodegree_Udacity/Sentiment Analysis Model Deploying/README.md

 ## Project Overview
-Welcome to the SageMaker deployment project!
-In this project you will construct a recurrent neural network for the purpose of determining the sentiment of a movie review using the IMDB data set.
+This project is to construct a recurrent neural network for the purpose of determining the sentiment of a movie review using the IMDB data set.
 You will create this model using Amazon's SageMaker service.
 In addition, you will deploy your model and construct a simple web app which will interact with the deployed model.

 ## Project Instructions
 The deployment project which you will be working on is intended to be done using Amazon's SageMaker platform.
 In particular, it is assumed that you have a working notebook instance in which you can clone the deployment repository.

-## Evaluation
-Your project will be reviewed by a Udacity reviewer against the deployment project rubric.
-Review this rubric thoroughly, and self-evaluate your project before submission.
-All criteria found in the rubric must meet specifications for you to pass.

 ## Project Submission
 Collect all of the files in the project directory and compress them into a single archive for upload.
 In particular, make sure that the following files are included: